ACCEPTED PAPERS (WORKSHOPS)

 (Previously circulated as: "Public Attitudes Toward Algorithmic Risk Assessments in Courts: A Deliberation Experiment")

-Behavioral Barriers to Algorithmic Fairness [Currently revising paper, coming soon!]
+Algorithmic Fairness and Human Discrimination [Currently revising paper, coming soon!]
 [AEA Registry]

 Abstract: Fairness constraints in algorithm design aim to reduce discrimination.
 Their impact, however, also depends on the adoption of the algorithm by human-decision makers as they typically retain full authority in high-stakes contexts.
-In a hiring experiment, I find suggestive evidence that protecting group membership in algorithmic predictions leads individuals to be more conservative in updating their beliefs about candidates based on these predictions.
+In a hiring experiment, I find that blinding an algorithmic performance prediction to candidates' group membership leads participants to update their beliefs about candidates more conservatively from these predictions.
 I then find a significant increase in discrimination in their hiring of candidates under this algorithm, driven by those who initially believe that group membership predicts performance.
 Finally, independent of the algorithm features, about 26% of participants make hiring decisions that cannot be explained by beliefs and are likely based on taste.
-These results suggest that algorithmic fairness features can paradoxically exacerbate human discrimination based on statistical beliefs by hindering adoption and, unsurprisingly, remain orthogonal to taste-based discrimination.
+These results suggest that, in human-in-the-loop settings, algorithmic fairness features can paradoxically exacerbate human discrimination based on statistical beliefs by hindering adoption and, unsurprisingly, remain orthogonal to taste-based discrimination.

 Gender and Socioeconomic Gaps in Digital Skills: Actual and Perceived [SSRN Working Paper] [OSF]